Ross Aloisi: International career

 In early 1996, Aloisi participated in the Olyroos' qualifying campaign for the 1996 Summer Olympics, scoring 5 goals in 5 games as Australia finished on top of the Oceania group.
 Aloisi appeared in the away leg of the qualifying play-off tie against Canada, which Australia won 7–2 on aggregate to qualify for the Games.
 He played in all three of Australia's Olympic matches, but the team were knocked out in the group stages after losses to France and Spain.

 In June 1998, Aloisi made his third appearance for the Australian national team, playing 16 minutes in a 7–0 friendly loss against Croatia.

 In mid-1999, he returned home briefly to play two matches for Australia in Melbourne, friendlies against English club Manchester United,.

+Managerial career

+West Adelaide

+Aloisi was appointed as coach of West Adelaide in 2010, two years after their revival.
+During his three years at the club, he got them promoted from the third division into the semi-professional top-tier South Australia National Premier League, including a 40-game undefeated streak.